andrasq/node-qibl/README.md

 the current level of property traversal, 1 for the direct properties of `tree`.
 If the visitor returns `'skip'` the property is not recursed into, and if `'stop'` the traversal is halted.

+### copytreeDecycle( tree [, replacement] )

+Deep-copy the object `tree` with all nodes that are backreferences introducing cycles replaced with the `replacement`.
+The default replacement is the string `[Circular]`.
+The copy replaces all class instances with generic objects, preserving only the enumerable own properties; the original classes and inherited methods are ignored.
+This call can be used to make objects containing cycles safe for serialization, e.g. for JSON.stringify.

 ### difftree( node1, node2 )

 Return a recursive copy of `node2` with all properties that are also present in `node1` removed,